 Compared to other livestock, goats don’t take up much space.
 You can keep up to seven goats in the same area you would need for one cow perhaps that’s how they got their nickname, ‘the poor man’s cow’.

 Space requirements are still an important consideration, because you can’t keep just one goat.
 Goats are herd animals and will suffer (and cause trouble) if they don’t have the companionship of another goat.

-Goat experts recommend mesh fences at least 120cm high with wires on top, or an electric fence (see our article about small farm fencing choices and this article with goat fencing advice).
-The fences should be braces on the outside so goats can't use the braces as footholds for climbing.
-You'll also need good closures for gates as goats can learn how to open them using their mouth.
+Goat experts recommend mesh fences at least 120cm high with wires on top, or an electric fence.
+The fences should be braces on the outside so goats can’t use the braces as footholds for climbing.
+You’ll also need good closures for gates as goats can learn how to open them using their mouth.
 Remove any debris that can be climbed on from around fences, as goats will climb or jump over if they can.

 For biosecurity, all livestock owners must be registered with a property identification code (PIC) and understand how they must identify their stock.
 This prevents the spread of disease by managing the movement of animals from one property to another.

 Goats are easy to feed compared to many other farm animals.
-They are browers rather than grazers, with four stomach compartments and require plenty of roughage to stay well.
-Goats will naturally consume about 80% of their energy needs in woody weeds, bushes and shrubbery (keep them away from your prize roses!) and about 20% in pasture.
+They are browser rather than grazers, with four stomach compartments and require plenty of roughage to stay well.
+Goats will naturally consume about 80% of their energy needs in woody weeds, bushes, and shrubbery (keep them away from your prize roses!) and about 20% in pasture.